mflova/mflova-coding-guidelines/python/general.md

 - `@lru_cache`: Similar to `@cache` but you can indicate the maximum number of elements to store with `(maxsize=X)`.
 Its variant `lfu_cache` keeps the most frequent calls in the cache, while `lru_cache` is based on a queue.
 Be aware that all keys must be hashable (99% immutables ), as they are stored in a dictionary.
+Be aware that this decorator creates a strogn reference to all the input arguments, meaning that it can cause memory leaks.
 - `@functools.cached_property`: Creates a cached property where the property is computed once and then stored into `__dict__` as a normal instance attribute.
 If you want to re-calculate it, the only option is `del` the variable.
 - `@register`: Executes a function at the end of the execution

 Important note about cache-bsaed decorators: It is not recommended to use them with methods.
-These decorators create a reference to all the input arguments.
+These decorators create a strong reference to all the input arguments.
 Among the input arguments there is awlays a reference to the instance of a class (`self`).
 Therefore, if this instance is removed, there will be references to this object, as the decorator scope is global.
 Due to this, the garbage collector will not release the